How to prioritise work in Jira Service Management

 - Jira priority levels and Jira alert priorities are the prioritisation features for individual tickets.
 You can use the default priorities or create your own.
 Support agents can assign priorities manually or you can build Jira automation rules to do it for you.

-- Atlassian Rovo offers a build-in AI assistant that analyses work items and suggests a priority.
+- Atlassian Rovo offers a built-in AI assistant that analyses work items and suggests a priority.

 - You can prioritise groups of tickets using Jira queues.